Edit

 Finish

-You can also build in the Upfallshower narrowly, as happened here.
-The brackets at the top of the frame that come against the wall are turned inwards here as can be seen in the photo.
+You can also install the Upfallshower narrowly, as is done here.
+The brackets at the top of the frame that touch the wall are turned inwards as shown in the photo.

 The drain has a raised edge at the back.
 The raised edge on the drain is sawn in and bent backwards with pliers bent back horizontally as best as possible.